Money In Argentina For Tourists: Blue Dollar & MEP Rate

 In 2023, the Visa exchange rate in Argentina was at the MEP rate at the time of the transaction.
 Mastercard charged at the official exchange rate and credited the bank account with the difference a few days later.
 The MEP rate did not apply to Amex credit card payments.

 As I already told you things have significantly changed a year later.
-In 2024 Mastercard charges credit cards with the MEP rate at the time of the transaction too, so no waiting a few days to see the exact exchange rate.
-The MEP rate in Argentina applies to AMEX credit cards too.
+In 2024 Mastercard already charged credit cards with the MEP rate at the time of the transaction too, so no waiting a few days to see the exact exchange rate.
+The MEP rate Argentina applies to AMEX credit cards too.
 You can also use a debit card in Argentina and will get the MEP rate too.

-Are Credit Cards Widely Accepted In Argentina
+Are Credit Cards Widely Accepted And Safe to Use in Argentina for Tourists?

 Most hotels, restaurants, supermarkets, and travel agencies accept credit cards.
-If planning to use a credit card and the MEP rate in Argentina, bring your Visa or Mastercard.
+If you are planning to use a credit card and the MEP dollar rate in Argentina, bring your Visa or Mastercard.
 American Express is rarely accepted in Argentina.
 Many merchants will offer you at least a 10% discount if you pay in cash.

-Western Union Argentina
+Sending Money from Abroad: Western Union Argentina

-You can send money to yourself and withdraw it at Western Union Argentina.
-I’ve heard Western Union Argentina gives an exchange rate equal to or close to the blue dollar rate.
-I haven’t used Western Union though.
+I didn’t bother with Western Union though.
 Other travelers said there were long lines in front of Western Union offices and they often ran out of peso bills.

 ATMs are widely available to withdraw cash in Argentina, though there are possible issues to keep in mind: